-Warning: array_merge(): Argument #2 is not an array in /home/skyblue6/public_html/wp-content/themes/authentic/framework/gallery.php on line 38
+Warning: array_merge(): Expected parameter 2 to be an array, string given in /home/skyblue6/public_html/wp-content/themes/authentic/framework/gallery.php on line 38

 Saturday was quite a day to be a supporter of the Sky Blues.
 You’ve probably noticed the photos above.
 My attempt to document it visually soon fell flat as my phone ran out of battery, but I was still able to capture a few images, then make them look pointlessly iconic using Instagram.